Smart-Methods-Internship/controling-motors-using-arduino/README.md

 In Tinkercad

 1-Get a breadboard and an Arduino Uno
-2-Connect the Vin pin in the Arduino with the positive pin in the breadboard 3-Connect the GND pin in the Arduino with the ground pin in the breadboard 4-Get L923D IC and connect it in the breadboard
+2-Connect the 5V pin in the Arduino with the positive pin in the breadboard 3-Connect the GND pin in the Arduino with the ground pin in the breadboard 4-Get L923D IC and connect it in the breadboard
 5-Get 2 motors and connect the positive pin of the first motor with output 1 in the IC and the negative pin with output 2 in the IC